abhinavbharti/ltc3331-breakout/README.md

 v0.1 works fine, but there are a few issues that should be addressed for another release:

+Schematic:

+* jumper for BBIN-BATIN connection is not needed.

+* scatter more GND connectors for oscilloscope use

+PCB Placement/Routing:

 * footprints for 22uF inductors on bottom layer are way too large. a Taiyo-Yuden NR-30xx handsoldering footprint would be fine and should be moved to the front side. then there would be no components on the bottom.

-* jumper for BBIN-BATIN connection probably is not needed.
-  TBD: verify from datasheet and then remove.

 * replace all capacitance footprints >= 10uF with larger
   footprint for e.g. tantalum capacitor.

+* reorder all selection jumpers so they comply the the datasheet table

+* extra small header for GND/AC1/AC2/VIN

+* make cap footprints dual-use: through-hole AND smd?

+Silkscreen:

+* mark down input voltage limits (3-19V)

+* add white box for charge-current-resistor value placed by user

+* if enough place, print cap values (and voltage ratings?)

+Other:

 * pdf schematic was missing in release files (was added later). next release should contain that immediately.